tkam8/f5bigiq-setupguide/docs/class1/module1/lab2/module1.rst

 #.
 External subnet (public)
    - For Elasticsearch Cluster traffic between BIG-IQ CM and BIG-IQ DCD (logging node)
    - For BIG-IP device discovery, management, monitoring
 #.
-Security group configuration
+Security group configuration.
+Configure your security group so that it meets below criteria:
-   - Group1= allow-only-ssh-https-ping
+   - Criteria 1 = **allow-only-ssh-https** from the source IP of your location for management access
-   - Group2= allow-all-traffic
+   - Criteria 2 = **allow-all-traffic** from the internal AWS subnet 10.0.0.0/16 for traffic between BIG-IQ devices
 #.
 Internet gateway (for initial BIG-IQ activation)
    - If you cannot allow internet access, you will need to do manual activation for BIG-IQ and BIG-IP pool licenses
 #.
 Route Table configuration (association)